C-Ramirez-1/Terraform-Getting-Started/Terraform-Getting-Started.md

 # Getting Started with Terraform

-Terraform is the most popular language for defining and provisioning Infrastructure as Code (IaC).
+Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).

-To install Terraform, visit https://www.terraform.io/downloads.html and download the appropriate zipped file compatible with your system.
+To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.

-With Terraform installed, you can start creating some infrastructure.
+With Terraform installed, let's dive right into it and start creating some infrastructure.

-Most users prefer to create a new directory on their local machine and create Terraform configuration code inside it.
+Most guys find it easiest to create a new directory on there local machine and create Terraform configuration code inside it.

-To do this, run the following command in a shell window:

 ```shell
 $ mkdir terraform-demo